castai/terraform-provider-castai/examples/eks/eks_cluster_custom_iam/README.md

 >
 > If you are onboarding existing cluster to CAST AI you need to also update [aws-auth](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) configmap.
 In the configmap instance profile
 > used by CAST AI has to be present.
 Example of entry can be found [here](https://github.com/castai/terraform-provider-castai/blob/157babd57b0977f499eb162e9bee27bee51d292a/examples/eks/eks_cluster_custom_iam/eks.tf#L27-L30)

+Please refer to this guide if you run into any issues https://docs.cast.ai/docs/terraform-troubleshooting